Protesters clash with police at Enbridge pipeline construction site in Minnesota

-Environmental protesters clashed with police on Monday while occupying a pump station on Enbridge Inc's (ENB.TO) Line 3 pipeline in Minnesota, according to a Reuters witness, while Enbridge said it evacuated 44 workers from its site.
+PARK RAPIDS, Minn., June 7 (Reuters) - Environmental protesters clashed with police on Monday while occupying a pump station on Enbridge Inc’s Line 3 pipeline in Minnesota, according to a Reuters witness, while Enbridge said it evacuated 44 workers from its site.

 Line 3, which entered service in 1968, ships crude from Canadian province of Alberta to U.S. Midwest refiners, and carries less oil than it was designed for because of age and corrosion.
 The pipeline is key to landlocked Alberta’s efforts to boost crude exports from its oil sands.